pallets/flask/docs/errorhandling.rst

 server) you won't see any log messages by default.
 Why that?
 Flask tries to be a zero-configuration framework and where should it drop the logs for you if there is no configuration.
-Guessing is not a good idea because changes are, the place it guessed is not the place where the user has the permission to create a logfile.
+Guessing is not a good idea because chances are, the place it guessed is not the place where the user has the permission to create a logfile.
 Also, for most small applications nobody will look at the logs anyways.